 Lucy Wong (she/her) is a costume designer, based in Toronto, Ontario.
 She is a recent graduate from the University of Guelph, majoring in Theatre Studies, where she took courses taught by Judith Thompson, and Sky Gilbert.
 As a Student Member of Associated Designers of Canada, Lucy has assisted in designing shows for various plays across Toronto and is exploring set and props design.
 Selected credits include: Costume designer, Suburban Motel (University of Guelph Ensemble); Assistant set and costume designer, A Midsummer Night’s Dream (Shakespeare in Action); Costume apprentice, After the Blackout (RARE Theatre/Soulpepper Theatre); Costume Apprentice, Portia’s Julius Caesar (Shakespeare in the Ruff); Costume and Props buyer, FEARLESS (Fu-GEN Theatre).
 In her own time, Lucy does fashion design and creates custom clothing for her clients.
 When she isn’t designing, she is listening to music, caring for houseplants, and trying new foods!

 From Our Young Innovators

+“I really enjoyed the YI program: its flexibility, the chance to connect with other emerging artists, and to peek behind the curtain of Nightwood.
+The workshop sessions were very interesting and informative.
 I also really appreciated the season’s pass to Nightwood!
 And the chance to be in the office where art that I admire gets produced.
 It has a very positive effect to feel seen by those further down the road than oneself.”